 9. Refusing to Accept a Loss /mistake

 What would you do if you have taken a wrong route?
 Obviously you will return back, though it may have cost you time and money.
-But the same thing does not apply with most of the investors when they have chosen a wrong investment.
+But the same thing does not apply with most of investors when they have chosen the wrong investment.
 Correct yourself, if you find that there is a mistake, don’t hand up with that investment.

 10. Over monitoring Your Investments